realKidDouglas/dash-dev-env-doc/README.md

 ## Keeping overview
-Especially for macOS this is not always trivial.
+Especially for macOS this is not always trivial...

-- At first of course we start with a Dash desktop wallet on `mainnet` from https://www.dash.org/de/downloads/.
+- At first - of course - we start with a Dash desktop wallet on `mainnet` from https://www.dash.org/de/downloads/.

 - Next we try out configurations for `testnet`, own `devnets` and `evonet`.
 	In [Dash Nets](net_configs.md) you'll find parameters	 needed for `conf`-file to change nets and build up your own `devnet`.